-During 2018 Californians were bidding farewell to a dry water year (October 2017-September 2018), which saw precipitation totals fall below the annual average for much of the state.
-The return to drier than average conditions was a let-down following an extremely wet water year in 2017 that had helped bring about drought relief.
+2019 was an average rainfall year for Southern California.
+Northern California, where our drinking water originates from saw precipitation totals fall below the annual average.
+The return to drier than average conditions was another let-down following an extremely wet water year in 2017 that had helped bring about drought relief.

-Temescal Valley Water District continues to reduce our reliance on potable water by expanding our non-potable water delivery system to developments in the Valley.
+Temescal Valley Water District continues to reduce our reliance on potable water by expanding our nonpotable water delivery system to developments in the Valley.
 We are currently at a Stage I Normal Conservation Conditions which asks customers to use water wisely and to practice water conservation measures to prevent the waste and unreasonable use of water and to promote water conservation.
 Please see additional conservation measures on our website.
 We know water conservation is a challenge with this dry weather, but we can all make a difference by working together as a community.